Number 24 (2024)

 Historical Context: Norway Under Nazi Occupation

 The movie captures the grim reality of life under occupation, from the pervasive fear of surveillance to the moral dilemmas faced by ordinary citizens.
-It also reflects on how the resistance galvanized Norwegian national identity and unity.
+It also reflects how the resistance awakened Norwegian national identity and unity.

 The movie introduces a metaphorical "bottom drawer," representing repressed memories too painful to confront.
 This motif threads through the narrative, underscoring the difficulty of revisiting past horrors.